gw-ospo/oss-licensing/lessons/use_licensed_works.md

 3. Build upon the work of others, accelerating the pace of discovery and innovation.
 4. Collaborate more effectively with colleagues across institutions and disciplines, breaking down silos and fostering interdisciplinary research.

 Open licensing is not just a technological or legal construct; it represents a _cultural shift towards openness, collaboration, and the democratization of knowledge_.
-As we delve deeper into this topic, we will explore the practical aspects of using openly licensed works, as well as the considerations involved in licensing your own research outputs and collaborating with others in open source projects.
+As we go deeper into this topic, you will learn the practical aspects of using openly licensed works, and what to consider when licensing your own research outputs and collaborating with others in open-source projects.

 ```{important}
 Open licensing gives us _freedom_---contrary to intellectual-property instruments that want to control how creative works are used.